zhaojishun/GenderBiasPapers/README.md

 131. Measuring Fairness with Biased Rulers: A Survey on Quantifying Biases in Pretrained Language Models.2021.[PDF](https://arxiv.org/abs/2112.07447)
 132. Do You Think It's Biased?
 How To Ask For The Perception Of Media Bias.2021.[PDF](https://arxiv.org/abs/2112.07392)
 133. Few-shot Instruction Prompts for Pretrained Language Models to Detect Social Biases.2021.[PDF](https://arxiv.org/abs/2112.07868)
+134. Analyzing the Limits of Self-Supervision in Handling Bias in Language.2021.[PDF](https://arxiv.org/abs/2112.08637)
+135. Gendered Language in Resumes and its Implications for Algorithmic Bias in Hiring.2021.[PDF](https://arxiv.org/abs/2112.08910)

 ## Review article